 Siemens UK is a large employer offering jobs across the engineering sector.
-In addition there are two tracks to the graduate program - engineering and business, internships across the same, and engineering apprenticeships on offer depending on where you are in your education.
-The recruitment processes for all jobs are challenging as Siemens aim to ensure a good match between their expectations and the people they hire.
+The recruitment processes for all jobs is challenging as Siemens aims to hire only top-level candidates.
 Learn more about these assessments and how to prepare for success with the resources set out on this page.

 Applicants to the Siemens apprenticeship will also be invited to a site tour for the area they have applied to.

-Each applicant to Siemens must display that they have each of the competencies or skills they look for in each applicant.
+Each applicant to Siemens must display that they have each of the competencies or skills they look for in applicants.
 For Siemens graduates these competencies are:

 |Communication skills||Initiative||Commercial awareness|